astral-sh/ruff/docs/configuration.md

 ### The `--config` CLI flag

 The `--config` flag has two uses.
-It is most often used to point to the configuration file that you would like ruff to use, for example:
+It is most often used to point to the configuration file that you would like Ruff to use, for example:

 ```shell
 ruff check path/to/directory --config path/to/ruff.toml